 Hey, I figure it's time for some updates as I've been living in Philly for a while now.
 I came here in a desperate flight from Florida, packed all my possessions in my car, drove here prepared to sleep in my car until I was able to find a place, but then met many wonderful people who have become close friends, many of whom offered me places to crash while I got on my feet here.
 I've found a real sense of community here that I've lacked other places and while I'll probably always be socially awkward I feel like I fit in here better than I have anywhere else I've lived.

-I've been in both successful polyamorous and monogamous relationships, but as I am currently in a long distance relationship with someone I started seeing when I lived in Florida and I'm also dating someone here in Philly it is unlikely that I'll be venturing into monogamy again any time soon if ever.
+I've been in both successful polyamorous and monogamous relationships, but as I no longer consider monogamy to be a path for me, ultimately it just feels too possessive to me.
+I currently have a long distance relationship with someone I met while living in Florida whom i love very much, however I am not currently dating anyone locally.
 I believe that the human heart is capable of holding more than one person in it at a time and that the current focus on monogamy comes from the patriarchal concept of women as property and securing heirs in a society focused on property ownership, so my views on sociology, misogyny, and capitalism in addition to an understanding of biology and anthropology all inform my views on polyamory.
 I think that open and honest communication is one of the most important things to maintaining a close relationship of any type.
 In my experience with poly relationships I've both been part of a primary relationship where we could both see other people as well as being the boyfriend of someone in a primary relationship, and most recently the relationship anarchism described above.

 I'm a radical in many ways, I'm an activist, a feminist, an anarchist (although I see socialism as our best bet for the immediate future currently I see anarchism as a realistic ideal to strive for), an environmentalist, a queer rights activist, a trans rights activist, a labor rights enthusiast, I am anti-capitalist, anti-fascist, anti-Zionist (cool with Jewish people and very opposed to anti-semitism, issues with the state of Israel and the war-crimes they commit), etc. etc. I have a lot of strongly held views about which I strive to remain well informed.